-This block provides a deep knowledge about the topics related to social aspects that determines consumption behaviour and patterns.
-Moreover, this block provides a forward-looking approach by analysing the main changes in consumption and social changes that affects consumer behaviour from a sociological approach.
+This block provides deep knowledge of social aspects that determine consumption behaviour and patterns.
+Moreover, this block provides a forward-looking approach by analysing the main changes in consumption and social changes that affect consumer behaviour from a sociological approach.